 6. Best solo travel destinations – Bhutan

 In a world that’s running behind Gross Domestic Product, there’s a tiny country in Asia, sandwiched between two of the most populous countries in the world that chimed in the importance of “gross domestic happiness”.
 That country is Bhutan, the only carbon negative country in the world, a picturesque country in the cradle of the Himalayas.
 I read all this before I embarked on our all-girls trip to Bhutan, 5 years back, yet, the country didn’t fail to awe me.
-Something a lot of women complain, or just observe about the Indian subcontinent are the stares.
+Something a lot of women complain or just observations about the Indian subcontinent are the stares.
 Well, you wouldn’t find it here.
 People are friendly and helpful and live a very simple lifestyle.
 It’s advised to begin your day early morning and complete your trips by 5 pm, simply because of the hilly terrains.
-You can still walk alone in the city, bargain at local shops and taste the local food.
-A typical Bhutanese meal would consist of rice (red and white), seasonal veggies cooked with cheese and chilli and meat (pork/chicken/beef).
+You can still walk alone in the city, a bargain at local shops and taste the local food.
+A typical Bhutanese meal would consist of rice (red and white), seasonal veggies cooked with cheese and chili and meat (pork/chicken/beef).
 However, there are great local options for vegans also, the lip-smacking Momos!

 Best way to go around Bhutan is by hiring a car and preferably a local expert driver.
 Remember that this is a Himalayan country, and the Hilly roads can be as precarious as beautiful.
 I wouldn’t recommend self-drive here unless you are a real pro.
 In our 6-day Bhutan trip, we stayed in 3 cities- 2 nights in Paro, 1 night in Punakha and 2 nights in Thimpu.
-There are various options of stay available at reasonable prices in all these cities.
+There are various options to stay available at reasonable prices in all these cities.
 Head to this carbon negative country for amazing solo travel in Asia.

 – Sinjana, Backpack & Explore